thebracket/rf-signals/README.md

 ![](screenshots/signaloptimize.jpg)

+We've had pretty good success cutting down on failed site surveys, and finding signal where we might not have expected it, with this tool.
+Hopefully, it can help your WISP, also.

 ## Ported Algorithms

 This crate provides Rust implementations of a number of algorithms that are useful in wireless calculations: